 Bega is the urban centre of the Sapphire Coast, but it's heart is dotted with rich lagoons and galleries and it's surrounded by rich pastures and rain forests.

-The town is surrounded by rich dairy farming pastures and rainforest while at its heart the preservation of historical buildings, particularly in the main street and Church Street, make it easy to imagine what life was like when horse and cart ruled the roads.
+The preservation of historical buildings, particularly in the main street and Church Street, make it easy to imagine what life was like when horse and cart ruled the roads.
 Just around the corner modern life returns with the Bega Valley Regional Gallery and Sapphire Market Place.
 Three kilometres north of the township you can take it all in at the Bega Lookout.

 Picnic by a lagoon

-A picnic is Bega is like no other on the Sapphire Coast.
-On the banks of the Bega River, Kisses Lagoon and other lagoons, there is always a free picnic table under the shade of she oaks, poplars and weeping willows.
-In Autumn the spectacular show of colour creates a scene found nowhere else in the shire.
-Kick up your heels in the leaves, and feast on the local produce showcased so well by passionate foodies.
+Settle in on the banks of the Bega River, Kisses Lagoon or Glebe Park, there are picnic tables under the shade of she oaks, poplars and weeping willows.
+In Autumn the spectacular show of colour makes you want to kick up your heels in the leaves.

 Bega Cheese Heritage Centre and the Bega Visitor Information Centre